mallowigi/permify-tmbundle/README.md

 # Permify TextMate Bundle

-Syntax support for the Perm authorization language.
+Syntax support for the Permify authorization language.
 This extension adds basic features to help make writing Perm much more pleasant in VSCode, JetBrains IDEs, or any IDE supporting `tmBundle` support.

 ## Features
 - Syntax highlighting